Large deviations for generalized Gibbs ensembles of the classical Toda chain: Introduction

 \section{Introduction}

-In a breakthrough paper \cite{Spohn1}, Herbert Spohn introduced the generalized Gibbs ensembles of the classical Toda chain as invariant measures of the dynamics of the classical Toda lattice and showed how to analyze it thanks to a beautiful comparison with Dumitriu-Edelman tri-diagonal representations of $\beta$-ensembles.
-Thanks to this comparison, it is shown in \cite{Spohn1} that the empirical measure of the eigenvalues of Toda Lax matrices for these Generalized Gibbs ensembles converges towards a probability measure related with the equilibrium measure for $\beta$ ensembles.
-One of the key tool of Herbert Spohn analysis is the uses of transfer matrices which restricts him to polynomial potentials.
-We refer the interested reader to subsequent developments in \cite{Spohn2,Spohn3,Spohn4}.
+In a breakthrough paper \cite{Spohn1}, Herbert Spohn introduced the generalized Gibbs ensembles of the classical Toda chain as invariant measures of the dynamics of the classical Toda lattice.
+He analyzes them by comparing the Toda Lax matrices for these Generalized Gibbs ensembles with Dumitriu-Edelman tri-diagonal representations of $\beta$-ensembles.
+Thanks to this beautiful comparison, \cite{Spohn1} showed that the empirical measure of the eigenvalues of Toda Lax matrices converges towards a probability measure related with the equilibrium measure for $\beta$-ensembles.
+One of the key tools of Herbert Spohn analysis is the use of transfer matrices, which are restricted to polynomial potentials.
+We refer the interested reader to subsequent developments in \cite{Spohn2,Spohn3,Spohn4} and \cite{GravaMazzuca} where the transfer matrix approach is used in the similar context of the so-called Ablowitz-Laddik lattice.

-The main goal of this article is to generalize some of the results of Spohn \cite{Spohn1} by using large deviations theory, which will allow us to consider more general potentials.
-More precisely, we will show the convergence of the free energy and of the empirical measure of the eigenvalues of Toda Lax matrices for these Generalized Gibbs towards limits related to $\beta$-ensembles as in \cite{Spohn1} but for general continuous potentials instead of polynomial functions.
-Moreover, we will derive large deviation principles allowing to study a priori tri-diagonal matrices with more general parameters.
+The main goal of this article is to generalize some of the results of \cite{Spohn1} by using large deviations theory, which allows to consider more general potentials.
+More precisely, we will show the convergence of the free energy and of the empirical measure of the eigenvalues of Toda Lax matrices following these Generalized Gibbs ensembles.
+Moreover, we will express the limits in terms of the well known $\beta$-ensembles.
+Indeed, a key tool is again to compare the Toda Lax matrices with Dumitriu-Edelman tri-diagonal representations of $\beta$-ensembles.
+Moreover, we will derive large deviation principles for the empirical measure of the eigenvalues of tri-diagonal matrices with more general coefficients.
+However, in this generality, the rate functions and the limits will not be explicit as the comparison with $\beta$-ensembles is not possible.

 More precisely, the Hamiltonian of the Toda chain on sites $j=1,\ldots, N$ is given by